patrykpilek/MyBlogger/README.md

 - [x] creating comments page
 - [x] creating new table for blog comments
 - [x] creating method to display comments
+- [x] creating method to display comment pages number
+- [ ] making pagination buttons work for comments pages
+- [ ] creating conditions to delete comments from comment page
+- [ ] creating condition to delete comment by link
+- [ ] creating new page for pending comments
+- [ ] creating function to publish comments
+- [ ] creating method publish comment by link